First Day of Class

 - If you are teaching a large class, provide students opportunity to write their own introduction on paper to leave at end of class.
-Additionally, a Learning Management System (e.g., Blackboard Learn) may be utilized to begin a discussion board for introductions.
+Additionally, a Learning Management System (e.g., Canvas) may be utilized to begin a discussion board for introductions.

 - Know the classroom technology.

 - Be succinct, and refer students to the syllabus for more details.

 - Mirror what is in your syllabus regarding grading, attendance, participation, late and missed assignments, group work, class and/or online etiquette.

 - Explain expectations for in-class time as well as expectations for outside of class time.

 - The more clarity up front, the better.

 - Establish a discussion safe environment and spell out the rules/guidelines for discussions.